EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 #### 12/22/2016
 * Charles.
-Can autodiff handle IF statements, conditional of the value of a parameter?
-Works with finite diff.
+How can autodiff handle IF statements, conditional of the value of a parameter?
+Works with finite diff and I think the derivative is defined.

 #### 12/8/2016